-What would you tell a student who is thinking of attending A&M-Commerce at The RELLIS Campus?
+What would you tell a student who is considering an A&M-Commerce program at Texas A&M-RELLIS?

-Attending A&M-Commerce at The RELLIS Campus is a great opportunity to be part of an integrated ecosystem for learning and innovation.
-This makes A&M-Commerce programs at RELLIS unique in value and experience.
+Attending A&M-Commerce at Texas A&M-RELLIS is a great opportunity to be part of an integrated ecosystem for learning and innovation.
+This makes A&M-Commerce programs at the RELLIS campus unique in value and experience.
 This will offer you, as a student, access to excellent resources and collaboration opportunities to learn, develop and grow your career.
-We are thrilled to be part of the cybersecurity program and the RELLIS vision.
+We are thrilled to be part of the cybersecurity program and the Texas A&M-RELLIS vision.